waterdu/unity_eos_fps/README.md

 Unity + Epic Online Services multiplayer game

 ## Sorry: Game cannot be published
 I was developing it so that many people on the net could play it.
-However, I noticed it when it was released.
+But when I tried to publish it, I realized.
 **Publishing of Epic Online Services games is not yet permitted.**
 Therefore, if you log in to the game with an account other than the development team, it will be repelled.